-Today, each CSU library uses three to five different systems to manage its print and electronic resources.
-Over the next year, we'll be implementing Alma, a library services platform that integrates all of the library's back office functionality into a single system, creating more streamlined workflows, and saving the CSU over three-quarters of a million dollars a year.
+Previously, each CSU library used three to five different systems to manage its print and electronic resources.
+In 2017, the CSU went live with Alma, a library services platform that integrates all of the library's back office functionality into a single system, creating more streamlined workflows, and saving the CSU close to a million dollars a year.

 In an environment of networked digital information, no academic library can be an island.
-We'll be utilizing Alma's extensive consortium functionality to collaboratively manage our collections, eliminating duplicate work at each campus, and leveraging local expertise for the benefit of the whole CSU.
+We're utilizing Alma's extensive consortium functionality to collaboratively manage our collections, eliminating duplicate work at each campus, and leveraging local expertise for the benefit of the whole CSU.

-In Alma, Chancellor's Office staff will manage the complete lifecycle of the Electronic Core Collection and Opt-in packages — including vendor information, title lists, license terms, and usage data — eliminating the need for each campus to manage this information locally, as they do today.
+In Alma, Chancellor's Office staff manage the complete lifecycle of the Electronic Core Collection and Opt-in packages — including vendor information, title lists, license terms, and usage data — eliminating the need for each campus to manage this information locally, as they did previously.

-Today, each CSU library hosts its own ILS system.
-Across 23 campuses, that represents a significant annual cost in terms of servers, storage, back-ups, and staff time devoted to maintenance.
+Previously, each CSU library hosted its own ILS system.
+Across 23 campuses, that represented a significant annual cost in terms of servers, storage, back-ups, and staff time devoted to maintenance.
 Alma is hosted in the Cloud, allowing us to offload all those costs to Ex Libris.

-Along with Alma, we're implementing Ex Libris' Primo discovery system.
+Along with Alma, we've implemented Ex Libris' Primo discovery system.
 Primo brings together the library's various print materials, electronic journal articles, e-books, and local digital collections into a single, intuitive search interface with sophisticated personalization options.

-Alma and Primo will allow us to streamline existing workflows and collaboratively manage our collections.
+Alma and Primo allow us to streamline previous workflows and collaboratively manage our collections.
 But it also gives us the opportunity to explore new collaborative services and strategic goals.